yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 {% tip %}
 In some cases you might need to increase the LRMI Connection thread pool maximum size.
 Without this tuning activity, the system might hang in case there would be large amount of concurrent access.
-See the [LRMI Configuration|XAP91:Communication Protocol#LRMI Configuration] for details about the GigaSpaces Communication Protocol options.
+See the depanlinkLRMI Configurationtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Communication+Protocol#LRMI+Configurationbelakanglink for details about the GigaSpaces Communication Protocol options.
 Using a value as **1024** for the LRMI Connection Thread Pool should be sufficient for most large scale systems.
 {% endtip %}

 # Lookup Locators and Groups
-A space (or any other service, such as a GSC or GSM) publishes (or registers/exports) itself within the [Lookup Service|XAP91:The Lookup Service].
+A space (or any other service, such as a GSC or GSM) publishes (or registers/exports) itself within the depanlinkLookup Servicetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/The+Lookup+Servicebelakanglink.
 The lookup service acts as the system directory service.
 The lookup service (aka service proxy) keeps information about each service, such as its location and its exposed remote methods.
 Every client or service needs to discover a lookup service as part of its bootstrap process.

 There are 2 main options for how to discover a lookup service:
 - **Via locator(s)** - Unicast Discovery mode.
 With this option a specific IP (or hostname) used indicating the machine running the lookup service.
 This option can be used when multicast communication is disabled on the network, or when you want to avoid the overhead involved with the multicast discovery.